-2019 MANAGEMENT INFORMATION CIRCULAR
+2020 MANAGEMENT INFORMATION CIRCULAR

-We have sent you this management information circular because you owned Toromont shares at the close of business on March 15, 2019.
-That gives you the right to attend and vote at our 2019 annual meeting of shareholders on Friday, May 3, 2019 (or a reconvened meeting if the meeting is postponed or adjourned).
+We have sent you this management information circular because you owned Toromont common shares at the close of business on March 16, 2020.
+That gives you the right to participate in and vote at our virtual 2020 annual meeting of shareholders on Friday, May 1, 2020 (or a reconvened meeting if the meeting is postponed or adjourned).

 Management is encouraging you to vote at the meeting by soliciting your proxy.
-We solicit proxies mainly by mail, but Toromont employees, directors or officers may contact you by phone or in person.
+We solicit proxies mainly by mail, but Toromont employees, directors or officers may contact you by phone, electronically, in person, via the Internet or at the meeting.
 We pay the cost of proxy solicitation.

-This management information circular tells you about the meeting, what you will be voting on and how to vote.
+This management information circular tells you about the meeting, what you will be voting on and how to participate and vote.
 Please read it carefully, and remember to vote.
+Important information about the voting process and how to participate at the meeting (which procedures differ if you are a registered or non-registered shareholder) is in the circular under Voting Information.